hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/organizations.html.md

 -> **Note:** Team management is a paid feature, available as part of the **Team** upgrade package.
 Free organizations only include an owners team, which can include up to five members.
 [Learn more about Terraform Cloud pricing here](https://www.hashicorp.com/products/terraform/pricing).

-The teams page is shown to all users in an organization.
+All users in an organization can view the teams page.

 Organization owners can use this page to create and delete teams, manage team membership, and manage team API tokens.
-Note that users can only be added to teams after they have received and accepted an invitation to the organization.
+Note that you can only add users to teams after they have received and accepted an invitation to the organization.

 Non-owners can view the list of teams (excluding [secret teams](./teams.html#team-visibility) they aren't members of), view the membership of those teams, and manage team API tokens for those teams.
-They can't edit team memberships.
+They cannot edit team memberships.

 [permissions-citation]: #intentionally-unused---keep-for-maintainers